per1234/EtherEvent/README.md

   - Type: char array, int8_t, byte, int, unsigned int, long, unsigned long, __FlashStringHelper(`F()` macro), String, IPAddress, float, double, Printable
 - Parameter(optional): **payload** - Payload to send with the event.
   - Type: char array, int8_t, byte, int, unsigned int, long, unsigned long, __FlashStringHelper(`F()` macro), String, IPAddress, float, double, Printable
 - Parameter(optional): **password** - Password to use for the current event send.
 If the password parameter is used then the payload parameter must be specified(If there is no payload use `""`).
+To disable authentication on a per-send basis use an empty password (`""`).
   - Type: char array, __FlashStringHelper(`F()` macro)
 - Returns: `true` = success, `false` = failure
   - Type: boolean